 Another delicious way to incorporate rosemary into your coffee is by making rosemary simple syrup.
 In a saucepan, combine equal parts sugar and water, along with a few fresh rosemary sprigs.
 Bring the mixture to a boil and stir until the sugar dissolves.

-To prepare your rosemary iced latte, combine your cold brew coffee with the rosemary simple syrup and milk according to your taste, add ice cubes, and enjoy!
+To prepare a rosemary iced latte, combine your cold brew coffee with the rosemary simple syrup and milk according to your taste, add ice cubes, and enjoy!

 Add Dried Rosemary to Espresso Grounds